-I hope you will enjoy reading together this winter… and make it a year-round habit for the entire family.
+I hope you enjoy reading together… and make it a year-round habit for the entire family.
 We’re never too old for reading aloud!

-Meanwhile, if you have questions about language processing disorders, such as dyslexia, I’d be pleased to hear from you at AskSandie@Lexercise.com or call 1-919-747-4557.
+Meanwhile, if you have questions about language processing disorders, such as dyslexia, I’d be pleased to hear from you at Info@Lexercise.com or call us at 1-919-747-4557.